 Warm, super warm.
 Light and waterproof/breathable with full leather palm to reduce wear and tear.
 Gore-Tex shell can be worn as an over mitt with light touring glove on the inside.

 Warmth comes at the cost of dexterity.
+Not cheap.

 This is only our opinion.
 Do you disagree?
 Did we miss something?
 Are we totally out to lunch?
 Join the discussion in the forums here, and let us know what you think.
 People like/dislike gear for different reasons so chime in and we'll get a well-rounded evaluation.
 Check back mid-season to see how our review stands up to our in-the-field testing.